alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 + Click `Select`
 + Click `Assign`

-## Deploy and configure VNET and Domain Controllers

-### Deploy the virtual network and NTP server
+## Deploy virtual network and VPN gateway

 From your **deployment machine**